rj79/pynetstring/README.rst

 In many cases however, such when netstrings are transmitted over a network, the chunks of data that arrive may not necessarily align to netstring boundaries.
 For example a chunk of data may contain a netstring and then parts of the next.
-To handle this, create a decoder object and call its feed() method repeatedly as data comes in, which will buffer and parse the incoming data and emit decoded data as soon as one or more netstrings have been fully received.
+To handle this, create a decoder object and call its feed() method repeatedly as data comes in.
+The decoder will buffer and parse the incoming data and emit decoded data as soon as one or more netstrings have been fully received.
 ::

   decoder = pynetstring.Decoder()